 With many Americans stuck inside, home improvements became an attractive way to pass the time.

-“The volume of lumber bought at Home Depot went through the ceiling until about a month ago.
+“The volume of lumber bought at Home Depot went through the ceiling until [summer 2021].
 Suddenly, a piece of plywood was $100, while it was $17 in April 2020,” Morris continues.

 FUTURE LUMBER PRICES

 Like many other commodities, such as corn or wheat, lumber is bought and sold with futures contracts.